dataverbinders/statline-bq/README.md

 ## statline-bq
-An open source library to upload datasets from the Dutch CBS (Central Bureau of Statistics) into Google Cloud Platform.
-While its main use is as a helper library within the [NL Open Data](https://github.com/dataverbinders/nl-open-data) project, it can also be used as a standalone application, using its CLI.
-When given a list of valid dataset IDs (i.e. "83583NED") it downloads the datasets, and uploads them to Google Big Query, where the datasets can be interacted with using SQL.
+`statline-bq` is an open source library built to upload datasets from the Dutch [CBS (Central Bureau of Statistics)](https://opendata.cbs.nl/statline/#/CBS/nl/) into [Google BigQuery](https://cloud.google.com/bigquery), where they could be accessed via SQL.
+While intended mainly to be a helper library within the [NL Open Data](https://github.com/dataverbinders/nl-open-data) project, it can also be used as a standalone CLI application.
+When provided with list of valid dataset IDs (i.e. "83583NED") it downloads the datasets, and uploads them to Google Big Query, where the datasets can be interacted with using SQL.

 NOTE - you must have the [appropriate permissions](https://cloud.google.com/bigquery/docs/dataset-access-controls) on an existing [Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) prior to running statline-bq.

-## Motivation
+### Motivation
 In order to take advantage of open data, the ability to mix various datasets together must be available.
 As of now, in order to to that, a substantial knowledge of programming and data engineering must be available to any who wishes to do so.
 This library, and its parent project [NL Open Data](https://github.com/dataverbinders/nl-open-data), aim to make that task easier.

-## Build status
+### Build status
 [![Pypi Status](https://img.shields.io/pypi/v/statline-bq.svg)](https://pypi.python.org/pypi/statline-bq) [![Build Status](https://img.shields.io/travis/dkapitan/statline-bq.svg)](https://travis-ci.com/dkapitan/statline-bq) [![Docs Status](https://readthedocs.org/projects/statline-bq/badge/?version=latest)](https://dkapitan.github.io/statline-bq)

-## Installation and setup
+### Installation and setup

 Using pip:
     `pip install statline_bq` -> **NOT IMPLEMENTED YET**